 Types of Siphon Coffee Maker

 Talking about standalone siphon brewers, they can be further of two types.
 One is conventional, having two chambers on top of each other and you have to manually put out the flame when you think that the brewing is done.
-The other one is called blanching siphon coffee maker, in this type the chambers are placed next to each other and there is spring mechanism which automatically puts out the flame of burner when the water chamber is empty and immersion is done on the other side.
+The other one is called blanching siphon coffee maker, in this type the two chambers are placed next to each other and there is spring mechanism which automatically puts out the flame of the burner when the water chamber is empty and immersion is done on the other chamber.